mapamore/mapamore.github.io/index.md

 Contributors can form Remote Digitizing (ReDi) teams to respond to calls for mapping assistance for use in humanitarian aid and development, especially during  disasters and critical events, to help on-the-ground responders help better.
 The concept of becoming _digital_ humanitarians, and volunteering and offering their time and skills, are just as valuable as offering money or goods for aid.

 ## Say hello
 Got a question, or ideas in mind?
-Send us a [Telegram](https:/t.me/mapamore), or email mapamore AT ngnuity DOT xyz
+Send us a [Telegram](https:/t.me/mapamore), an email mapamore AT ngnuity DOT xyz, or send us a [Twit](https://twitter.com/MapAmorePH).